Guidance for Collaboration and Alignment Across the Canada Energy Regulator Governance Structure

 - Avoid opining externally on parties or specific issues that have come, may come, or are currently before the CER; and

-- Remove themselves where possible from any situation where the employee, exercising good judgement consistent with our values and guiding principles, believes that adjudicative fairness or independence could be negatively affected by their continued involvement.
+- Remove themselves where possible from any situation where the employee, exercising good judgment consistent with our values and guiding principles, believes that adjudicative fairness or independence could be negatively affected by their continued involvement.

 The following formal mechanisms exist for the CEO and CER staff, including management, to support and provide advice to the Commission on specific adjudicative matters in writing and/or verbally.